This post may contain affiliate links. Read the full disclosure here

 Fights Acne – While argan oil isn’t considered an “acne treatment” it can be a worthy acne-fighting ingredient in your skincare products.
 Acne caused by excess sebum (oil) production can be lessened with ingredients such as argan oil.
 It also makes for a great ingredient in acne products since it can help even the appearance of redness while it hydrates the skin.
 Many harsh-chemical acne treatments leave skin raw and dry.
 Argan oil can help alleviate some of the nasty side-effects caused by harsh acne treatment products.

 Anti-aging – Applying argan oil to your face daily may reduce the appearance of aging.
 Anecdotal evidence shows argan oil may help improve the elasticity of the skin.
-It can help repair the skin barrier to reduce the appearance of fine lines.
+It can help repair the skin barrier to reduce the appearance of fine lines and wrinkles.

 What Makes Argan Oil So Effective?

 Argan oil is comprised of fatty acids that are essential for skin membrane health.
 Fatty acids help stimulate cell regeneration for a bright, toned complexion.

 - Linolenic acid – this omega-6 fatty acid produced naturally in the body strengthens the skin’s barrier.
 It helps protect against sun damage, softens skin, and helps the skin retain moisture.